inianantony/git_knowledge/README.md

-Step 2 : Add more information to the readme file that was supposed to go with the previous commit Step 3 : Add another new commit by adding some information to readme file Step 4 : Add a dummy line `dummy line` to the readme file Step 5 : Oen interactive rebase to fix the history
-`> git rebase -i`
+Step 2 : Add more information to the readme file that was supposed to go with the previous commit Step 3 : Add another new commit by adding some information to readme file Step 4 : Add a dummy line `dummy line` to the readme file Step 5 : Open interactive rebase to fix the history by passing the argument from where git should fix the history `> git rebase -i HEAD~2`

 Git will open up the interactive commands for us, so we can change the commands for it to run